Beth Gonzalez-Dolginko, EdD, LCAT, ATR-BC

 Psychotherapy Supervision Mentoring Professional consultation Group & Individual Therapy

 *****Taking 2 of my courses gives you 100% of NYS LCAT CE contact hours and 60% of ATCB CEC's for a year*****

 Legislation is popping everywhere to change gun laws.
 Hand in glove with that is background checks.
 That brings us to mental illness.
 It might be the moment that every state in the US needs to look at their impoverished laws for treatment and follow up care for people with mental illness and make changes.
 And if those changes come via federal legislation, even better.

 Secondarily, school safety is also going through Congress and State Houses of Legislation.
 Again, this might be the moment when helping professionals become mandated as employees in public schools.

-Click on Announcements and News Events in upper left corner for a sample letter.
+Click on Announcements and News Events in upper left corner for a sample letter to elected representatives.